ezequielabregu/code-that-sounds/book-kanban.md

 #### Synthesis

-- Write additive synthesis chapter.
-- Write the sustractive synthesis chapter.
-  - use Gandini's example
-- Add link to each pd example.
 - See Campus --> Add art works reference to synthesis chapter (oscillators, additive, subtractive, modulation).
 - Add Risset's bell on the additivity synthesis section.
 - Add Poem for 100 metronomes and explain dinamic patching.
 - Summary of the [Phil Niblock paper](https://www.straebel.com/files/Straebel%202008_Niblock.pdf)
-- Add AM-RM-FM synthesis examples patches.

 #### Play and Rec

-- Add Arrays and Tables.
-- Intro and review basic concepts of readsf and writesf~ in

 #### Space

-#### Anexo

-- add the sonification sheet artoworks
+- Add a section about Ambisonics.

 ## In Progress

-- [x] Write Synthesis: Advanced Audio Processing Techniques.
-  - [ ] Additive
-  - [ ] Subtractive
 - [.]
-Transcribe Python code examples to Pure Data.
-- [.]Implement the Bjorklund algorithm in Pure Data
+Implement the Bjorklund algorithm in Pure Data
   - a.
 In a Pure Data patch, or
     - still stocked in the list distribution and sublist creation.
   - b.
 Write a pd external in C.

 ## Done